iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

     Example: `cover.html.j2`, `cover.html.jinja2`, `cover.html`, `cover.htm`

     You can refer to this [example](customise/customisation.md#using-custom-cover-template)
-    about how to use a custom cover template.
+    about how to use a custom cover template and custom CSS.

 **default**: `use default plugin template`